 What are “superfoods”?

 Superfoods are typically high in antioxidants, vitamins, minerals, fiber, and other nutrients that are important for optimal health.
 They may also have anti-inflammatory properties or other health-promoting compounds.
-Additionally, superfoods are often low in calories and high in phytonutrients, which are plant-based compounds that are believed to promote good health.
+Additionally, superfoods are often low in calories and high in phytonutrients, which are plant-based compounds that are believed to promote good health among Americans.

 It’s important to note that while superfoods can be part of a healthy diet, they are not a magic solution to all health problems.
 Eating a variety of whole foods, including superfoods, is important for overall health and well-being.